 Beginning cross stitch patterns in the centre ensures that the design will fit on the fabric.
 Most charts have the centre marked, either with arrows or a coloured line.
 Fold the fabric in half both ways, and crease it gently, to mark the centre.
 You may wish to pop a large headed pin in temporarily to make it easier to see.
 Then put the fabric into an embroidery hoop to keep it taut.

 Cross stitch kits contain tapestry needles as they are blunt and will not pierce the fabric threads (or your finger).

 If you are stitching on Aida 14, most charts will specify using 2 strands of embroidery floss.

 Look at your chart and find the symbol nearest to the centre.
-On this sample chart the centre would be the top left of the owls beak.
+On this sample chart the centre would be the top left of the owl's beak.

 I would stitch this at the same time I worked the row of three crosses.
 Just miss one hole and place the last yellow stitch where it needs to be.
 Carrying the thread across the back of one to four stitches is fine, but try to avoid trailing it long distances.
-It is often better to fasten off and start again if there is a big gap.
+It is often better to fasten off and start again if there is a sizeable gap.

 Once the beak is complete, you need to choose another symbol (colour) and work a block of that.
 On this design I would pick the empty circle symbol, which in this pattern is a light tan colour, and stitch the area underneath and to the left of your owl's beak.
 As there are many stitches to work in this colour on the other side of the flower stem, I would leave them for a separate piece of thread.

 The finishing step in your learn how to cross stitch lesson is to outline your work with backstitch.
 Not all designs have backstitch, but many do.
 Normally if you have used 2 strands of floss for the cross stitch, you will use just 1 strand for the backstitch.